BlueConic tracks a deep set of marketing metrics to help you track views, clicks, and conversions.

 - Views: Total views

-- Unique views*: The number of profiles that have viewed the dialogue for the first time during the time frame measured in the insight.
+- Unique views*: The number of unique profiles that have viewed the dialogue for the first time during the time frame measured in the insight.

 - Clicks: Total clicks

 - Unique clicks*: The number of profiles that have clicked this dialogue for the first time during the time frame measured in the insight.

 - Direct conversions: The number of total conversions that can be directly attributed to views or clicks in the dialogue itself (as opposed to indirect conversions described below).

 - Unique direct conversions*: The number of profiles that had a direct conversion for this dialogue for the first time during the time frame measured in the insight.

 - Indirect conversions: Indirect conversions track additional content or dialogues someone viewed or interacted with before ultimately triggering a conversion.
 For example, if someone views or clicks in dialogue A -- and ultimately converts in dialogue B -- then dialogue A is counted as an indirect conversion.

 - Unique indirect conversions*: The number of profiles that caused an indirect conversion to be counted for this dialogue, for the first time for each profile during the time frame measured in the insight.

 - Total conversions: The sum of direct and indirect conversions.

-- Unique total conversions*: The number of unique profiles that had either an indirect or a direct conversion for this dialogue during the time frame measured in the insight.
+- Unique total conversions*: The number of unique profiles that had either their first indirect or a direct conversion for this dialogue during the time frame measured in the insight.
 The number might be lower than the sum of "Unique direct conversions" and "Unique indirect conversions" because one profile might have triggered an indirect and a direct conversion for one dialogue.